NativeScript/theme/MIGRATION-GUIDE.md

 ### Usage in colorize()

 All 4 of these functions can be used in combination with the aforementioned colorize() mixin to affect both light and dark theme modes.
-This is done be specifying the function in th beginning of the property name.
+This is done by specifying the function in the beginning of the property name.
 For instance, if we want to specify lighter accent color for dark backgrounds and darker color for light backgrounds, in addition to setting the background color to light one and dark one depending on the mode, you can do it in one go like this: